iplayfast/FuzzyBuilder/README.md

 * Left click on Fuzzy1
 * Right click on Output

 Step 3.
 Adjust Values
 ---------------------

+We have now connected the input to the fuzzy, and the fuzzy to the output.
+In the real world, inputs and outputs can have many different possible ranges.
+Between the inputs and outputs all values are between 0 and 1.
+1 being true and 0 being false.
+All other values are a range of truthiness.

 * Left click on Joystick (in)
 * Min slider adjusts the minimum expected value from the joystick.
 For our example use 5.
+There are two slides, the top one is for scaling the bottom is for the value.
 * Max slider adjusts the maximum expected value from the joystick.
 For our example use 240.
 * Simulate slider sets the simulated input.
 * Selecting the code tab shows the code that would be generated.
 You can change this as needed, or regenerate to start fresh.